-Kamote cue is a classic Filipino street snack made with fried sweet potatoes coated in caramelized brown sugar.
+Kamote cue is a classic Filipino street snack made with fried sweet potatoes coated in caramelized sugar.

 Jump to: